What are the "Equator Principles"?

 Launch of the Equator Principles 4 (November 2019)

-Furthermore, the fourth version of the EP (EP4) was launched in November 2019.
+Furthermore, the fourth iteration of the EP (EP4) was launched in November 2019.
 The key points are;

 • Expanded scope to include Project–Related Refinance and Acquisition Finance partially.